CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ## Testing

-Tests can be found in the `./src/test/java` folder.
+You can find all our tests in the `./src/test/java` folder.

 **1. In Eclipse**: